tristanbettany/Pillar/README.md

 A simple and easy to use PHP development stack targeted towards development of microservices with apache kafka

-This project is designed for windows users so the following instructions are written assuming you are using windows.
+This project has now been made compatible on both windows and linux.
+For linux users there is a bash script for interacting with the stack and for windows users there is a PS1 script.

 ## Whats included